On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Numerical performance of the proposed SPS method

 In the SPS method, we used SS segmentation scheme with 64 equal-size blocks as described in Section~\ref{sec:blocking}.
 In the PIC method, the number of local regions was set to 64, and the number of pseudo inputs was set to 100.
 In the DDM method, a rectangular mesh was selected with both the number of control points on the boundaries and the number of constraining degrees of freedom equal to 3.
 In the FSA method, the number of knots was set to 50 on a regular grid, the tapering function used was spherical with taper range set to 10.
 These settings are based on the guidance provided in the corresponding papers.
 In the training phases for PIC, DDM, and FSA methods, the initial values for each covariance function parameters were randomly selected from the uniform distribution over $(0,10]$ in each replicate.
 The reason is that these methods attempt to solve non-convex problem in \eqref{eq:likelihoodOpt}; hence, the local minima generated by the optimization solvers highly depend on the initial point.
 Therefore, to be fair to these methods, we run them starting from many randomly generated initial solutions for each replicate.
 The mean and standard deviation of MSPE and parameter estimates for $R=5$ replications are reported in Table \ref{tbl:comparison}.

 The SPS method provides the least biased estimates for all three covariance parameters, with the degree of bias provided by the other methods being much more substantial.
-Furthermore, the mean MSPE for the SPS method is considerably lower than that of the other alternatives (one order of magnitude less), and is the least variable.
+Furthermore, the mean MSPE for the SPS method is considerably lower than that of the other alternatives (one order of magnitude less), and {has the least variability}.
 The CPU times required by each method in the learning and prediction stages are displayed in Figure~\ref{fig:duration}.

-For both learning and prediction the DDM method is the fastest, and the FSA method the slowest.
-Of the remaining two methods contrasted, PIC is faster than SPS in the prediction phase but SPS is faster than PIC in learning.
+For both learning and prediction the DDM method is the fastest, and the FSA method the slowest. {However, note that while PIC, DDM and SPS use segmentation (64 blocks in this example), there is no segmentation in FSA but instead one should select the number of knots.
+Hence computing times of FSA against the other three methods are not completely comparable.} Of the remaining two methods contrasted, PIC is faster than SPS in the prediction phase but SPS is faster than PIC in learning.
 In view of the prediction performance of all the methods compared, the slight speed advantage of DDM over SPS is not a demerit of our method: DDM is unable to provide an unbiased estimate of the range parameter $\th^*_{\rho}$, crucial in spatial modeling, and this naturally results in considerably worse predictions.